 For over twenty years Frank LoBue has worked in the retail industry.
 Over the course of his career, he has delivered strong operating and financial results in spite of the challenging environment of retail sales.
 Frank’s skills include strategic planning, team building, and inventory management as well as a strong work ethic and commitment to providing excellent customer service.
-At the moment Frank works as the Senior Director of Retail Operations for Theory and Helmut Lang which operates fifty-two stores, wholesale business and an e-commerce website.
-The company is owned by Fast Retailing and Frank looks forward to the organization’s growth.
+Frank worked as a Senior Director of Retail Operations and helped operate a number of brick an mortar stores, wholesale business, and an e-commerce website.

 While attending Wagner College in Staten Island, New York, Frank LoBue started working part-time for the GAP.
 In 1991 Frank graduated with his Bachelor of Science in Accounting.
 By 1993 he became a manager at GAP and earned his MBA in Management and Finance from Wagner College as well.
 For the next two to three years, he managed various stores for the GAP.
 Frank’s experience at the GAP taught him a lot about retail and management.
 He held various positions with the organization during his early career including Associate Manager, Assistant Manager, and Floor Supervisor.
 In addition to working for the GAP, Frank worked for Structure, Limited during his early career as a District Manager, Store Manager, and other positions.